 The State has the highest rat e of newborn mortality in India - something we are working together to change.

-Odisha is the 11th largest state in India with approximately 42 million people, most of them live in rural areas and about 17 per cent live in urban regions.
-It has the third largest tribal population in the country.
+Odisha is the eleventh largest state in India with approximately 42 million people, most of them live in rural areas with only 17 per cent living in urban regions.
+It has the third largest tribal population in the Country.
 As per Census 2011, 40 per cent of the population in Odisha are Scheduled Tribes and Scheduled Castes.
 The state is home to 13 particularly vulnerable tribal groups.

 Children’s vulnerability among most marginalized groups deepens with high levels of poverty, rigid social norms and cultural practices, displacement of families, frequent natural calamities and the presence of Left-wing extremism.
 Children in child care institutions, children in need of care and protection and those in conflict with law require special attention.
 Child labour and violence against children continue to persist.

-Odisha has reached high gross/net enrolment rates in Grades 1-5 and reduced the number of out-of-school children among the 6-14 age group.
+Odisha has reached high gross/net enrolment rates in grades 1-5 and reduced the number of out-of-school children among the 6-14 age group.
 Its challenge remains the quality of learning and the sharp drop-off in enrolment at the middle and secondary school levels.
 Strengthening the teaching process and the quality of transaction between teachers and students is an important requirement, while the state continues to emphasize regular attendance and getting all out-of-school children back to school.
-20 per cent of children aged 3-6 years do not access any type of pre-schools.
+20 per cent of children aged 3-6 years do not access any type of pre-school.